multitoolexpert/Silence-multi-tool/README.md

 **This tool was created by my friend**:
 `Its Functions:`
-*Generate almost all types of giftcards
+Generates almost all types of giftcards
-*Check accounts
+Check accounts
-*and much more!
+and much more!